 Well, when it all starts happening, it happens really quickly.

-When I was invited last year to exhibit at the Stephen Joseph Theatre in Scarborough this Autumn, I didn't fully appreciate what a great opportunity it would be, but I said yes immediately.
+When I was invited to exhibit at the Stephen Joseph Theatre in Scarborough in 2019, I didn't fully appreciate what a great opportunity it would be, but I said yes immediately.

 I had a year to prepare for it, but I was just at the beginning of my art journey, so I didn't really realise the significance of it all.
 I knew the theatre was famous – lets face it, even I had heard of it, so it must be.